realworldocaml/book/book/platform/README.md

 # The OCaml Platform

+So far in the book, we've gone through a number of techniques you can use to build real OCaml programs.
-Every language, no matter how elegant, also needs a set of tools for the working programmer to deal with editing, compiling, testing, documenting and publishing your source code.
-The OCaml community has adopted a platform of modern tools that help you specify your project metadata and interface it with IDEs (such as Visual Studio Code), to generate API documentation, and also to adopt modern software engineering practises such as continuous integration (CI) and fuzz testing.
+We'll now wrap up this part by examining the tools you can use for editing, compiling, testing, documenting and publishing your own projects.

+The OCaml community has adopted a platform of modern tools to specify your project metadata and interface it with IDEs such as Visual Studio Code, to generate API documentation, and also to adopt modern software engineering practises such as continuous integration (CI) and testing.
-Now that you are familiar with the core OCaml language, this second part of the book will covers tools and techniques for using OCaml at a larger scale.
-We will begin by illustrating the typical structure for an OCaml project and how you might get started.

 ## A Hello World OCaml Project